Architecture:

 Frank Lloyd Wright’s Goodrich House

-Frank Lloyd Wright designed the Goodrich House in 1896, only three years after he launched his independent architectural practice.
-The house’s design was based on a series of plans that Wright had developed another Oak Park client, Charles E. Roberts.
+Frank Lloyd Wright designed the Goodrich House in 1896, three years after he launched his independent architectural practice.
+The house’s design was based on a series of plans that Wright had developed for Oak Park client, Charles E. Roberts.
 Still quite early in his career, Wright experimented with ideas that would influence his emerging Prairie style.

 Side Elevation for House for Mr. C. E. Roberts, January, 1896.
 The Frank Lloyd Wright Foundation Architect (The Museum of Modern Art, Avery Architectural & Fine Arts Library Columbia University, New York).